rachelwang/SMC4WM/README.md

 where:

-    <testfile> is a text file containing a sequence of test specifications, give the path to it;
+    <testfile> is a text file containing a sequence of test specifications, give the path to it.
+This parameter is optional.
+The default input is ../testcase/test;

     <modelfile> is the file name and path of the WM model under analysis;